David Peralta Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the fifth-best in the league.
+- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.

-- The Astros' 3.50 team ERA ranks first among all MLB pitching staffs.
+- The Astros have the top team ERA across all league pitching staffs (3.56).

-- Astros pitchers combine to surrender the ninth-fewest home runs in baseball (79 total, one per game).
+- Astros pitchers combine to rank 12th in baseball in home runs given up (82 total, 1.1 per game).

-- The Astros will send Blanco (1-0) to the mound for his fourth start of the season.
-He is 1-0 with a 4.66 ERA and 31 strikeouts in 29 2/3 innings pitched.
+- Brown makes the start for the Astros, his 15th of the season.
+He is 6-4 with a 3.89 ERA and 90 strikeouts in 81 2/3 innings pitched.

-- His last time out was on Sunday against the Cincinnati Reds, when the right-hander tossed 5 2/3 innings, surrendering five earned runs while allowing seven hits.
+- The righty's last time out came on Tuesday against the New York Mets, when he went 5 2/3 innings, surrendering six earned runs while allowing seven hits.

-- The 29-year-old has an ERA of 4.66, with 9.6 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.